mitre-atlas/mlmac/content/competition-details.md

 ## Participating

+> The official competition has ended, but the organizers encourage continued research in this area.

+>  The following sections contain historic details for Round 2.

 **Requirements**.
 Contestants must register for the competition at [Kaggle](https://www.kaggle.com/competitions/ml-model-attribution-2) and at [mlmac.io](https://mlmac.io) with a valid GitHub account and agree to [terms of service](/terms) outlining the rules, judging criteria, and legal elements about indemnity and awards disbursement.
 Contestants may consist of a team, but the team may only participate through a single account.
 Cooperation or collusion between accounts will disqualify contestants.

 **Getting started**.
 Upon registration, each contestant will be provided with a list of candidate base models, a competition API key, and example code for interacting with the [mlmac.io](http://mlmac.io) inference API that serves the fine-tuned models.